 From 2009, but still relevant today – the top 1,000 keyword search terms comprised 10% of the total search traffic.
 This means that if you had a monopoly on the top 1,000 keywords, you would still be missing out on 90% of the total search engine traffic.

-By researching and developing content based on keyword queries falling in the Long Tail, web publishers benefit by attracting valuable, targeted traffic that no other websites capitalize on.
+By researching and developing content based on keyword queries falling in the Long Tail, web publishers benefit by attracting valuable, targeted traffic that competing websites may miss.

 Companies That Made A Fortune By Focusing on the Long Tail

 Three large companies that capitalize on the Long Tail are Amazon, Apple and Netflix.
-They offer substantial selections, avoid brick and mortar retail establishments and slash inventory and distribution costs.
+They offer substantial selections and avoid brick and mortar retail establishments to slash inventory and distribution costs.

 Yes, they sell plenty of the bestselling books, music and movies.
 However, these companies earn more money by selling or offering large quantities of unique items even though the quantities of each individual item is small.